 National Nominating Committee

 This committee oversees the call for nominations and supplements petitions with other nominations of persons eligible to hold elective office.
-Several positions are available with candidates encouraged from nonprofit and local government sectors and from the Northwest and Northeast.

 Student Executive Committee